 Black level reproduction is a strong point with this TV.
 Blacks were deep with good shadow detail.

 While viewing an outdoor jungle scene from the movie Avatar, the W850B delivered a very satisfying image.
 The color balance was excellent with no over or under-saturation of colors.
 Image depth in this scene was very good allowing me to see fine detail deep into the onscreen image.
 Dark areas in this scene were a deep black and contrasted well with the surrounding brighter areas of this image.

 During this same scene, which had a fair amount of onscreen action, I saw no motion blur or image judder.

 Screen uniformity appeared to be good on the particular set I used for evaluation.
 On a black screen image overlaid with white text, I could not detect any clouding or light bleed.

 Side angle viewing was a bit disappointing on this display.
-As I moved off-axis to either side of the TV, and beginning at about a 25 degree angle, the picture began to dim and lose contrast and color saturation.
+As I moved off-axis to either side of the TV and beginning at about a 25-degree angle, the picture began to dim and lose contrast and color saturation.
 This is a common anomaly with most LED TVs.
-However, I have seen better performance in this area from other premium class LED displays.
+However, I have seen better performance in this area from other premium-class LED displays.

 Sony’s W850B is a very good choice if you’re looking for a premium class 1080p LED TV.
 It delivers very good overall performance and is loaded with features all at an excellent price.
-Its off-angle viewing performance is a bit below typical LED standards in my opinion, but is not problematic enough to be a deal breaker, especially if you won’t be viewing this display at extreme angles.
+Its off-angle viewing performance is a bit below typical LED standards in my opinion but is not problematic enough to be a deal-breaker, especially if you won’t be viewing this display at extreme angles.

 With that said, the W850B’s positive attributes certainly outweigh any flaws it may have.
-And with an current asking price of under $1,200.00 for a premium LED TV, you are getting plenty of bang for your buck.
+And with a current asking price of under $1,200.00 for a premium LED TV, you are getting plenty of bang for your buck.